Update! Thanks to your support for this project, The Bluffs Restaurant will reopen in the spring of 2021!

 Revitalization of The Bluffs has been a long-term effort.
 During the decade was closed, the facility fell into a severe state of disrepair.
 After many requests to reopen the restaurant, the Blue Ridge Parkway Foundation stepped in and began raising funds in 2016 for the rehab.
 A combination of donations from individuals and organizations and support from the State of North Carolina and Appalachian Regional Commission (ARC) made the rehabilitation of the building possible.
 More than 500 donors contributed to the nearly $1 million total for the project.

-Muddy Creek Enterprises will operate the restaurant under an agreement with the Blue Ridge Parkway Foundation.
-The nonprofit holds a historic lease for the National Park Service facility and will be responsible for ongoing maintenance and improvements.
+The Foundation holds a historic lease for the National Park Service facility and will be responsible for ongoing maintenance and improvements.

 Learn more about The Bluffs project with this webinar: